jamesljeffrey1995/surfBoardShop/README.md

 <p1>The deployed model is the same as the updated model, but the user has a relationship to the stock, therefore when a product is made by the user, the user is assigned to it</p1>

+<h2>CI Pipeline</h2>

+<p1>The picture is below is the continuous integration pipeline.
+This allows for rapid and efficient development to deployment.
+This allows for me to develop code on my local machine and push it using the github, then via a webhook it is automatically tested and they are stored in a file.</p1>

 ![CI](https://i.imgur.com/XFJBrdJ.png)

 <h2>Risk assessment</h2>